 Trek aprox 4-5hrs: We have a 50 minute transfer to Zhuangdaokou Village, walk on mostly unrestored wall towards the large reservoir at Huanguacheng and where some of the wall is under water before arriving at Xishuiyu Village and the end of our trek on the Great Wall delighted with our efforts and achievements.

 We climb, tired but satisfied, into the bus for the journey back into Beijing.
 The frenetic bustle of the city will contrast sharply with the tranquility of the hills that we have enjoyed over the last week.
 21 million people living cheek by jowl, vying for space in the city, in comparison to the quiet villages we have walked through.

-We have some time to put our feet up at our hotel, shower, and get ready to head out for a sumptuous celebration of our efforts at a nearby restaurant.
+We have some time to put our feet up at our hotel, shower, and get ready to head out for a sumptuous celebration of peking duck for our efforts at a nearby restaurant.
+(BLD)

 Today you are welcome to join us on a guided tour of the Forbidden City – the world famous dynastic imperial palace completed in 1402, and Tianenmen Square.

 Spend the afternoon exploring more of the city, do a spot of shopping or just relax in the squares.
 (B)